 History and etymology

-- tuber cinereum from the Latin meaning ash coloured mass.
-This stems from its colour, as it is composed of grey matter
+- tuber cinereum from the Latin meaning ash colored mass.
+This stems from its color, as it is composed of grey matter

 - the word hamartoma derives from the greek “hamartia”: in Greek tragedy, the concept of “hamartia” is an error in judgment or unwitting mistake, normally applied to the actions of the hero; in the same view, in medicine, hamartoma is considered an error of development

 - gelastic is a term often used in medical terminology to indicate an association of a symptom or syndrome with laughter; the word originates from the Greek “gelaein” that means “to laugh”